Guidelines for making an application

 Language of the application

-The application and attachments can be in Finnish, Swedish or English.
+The application form is available in Finnish and English.
+The application and attachments can be written in Finnish, Swedish or English.
 Certificates may be in languages other than those mentioned above.

 The application form